Ziggy644/ActiveWriter/README.md

 # Documentation

-For more information about the project, real manual.pdf (Dutch version) of manual-en.pdf (English version, Google Translate!)
+For more information about the project, read manual.pdf (Dutch version) of manual-en.pdf (English version, Google Translate!)

 # TODO